TheSchoolRun

 Letter blocks

 Spelling games help children learn in a way that is fun and memorable.
-We’ve rounded up our favourites - from shop-bought games to those you can create yourself at home.
+We’ve rounded up our favourites, from shop-bought games to those you can create yourself at home.

-1. Try board games
+1. Try spelling board games

-2. Make your own for free
+2. Make your own spelling games for free

 Of course you don’t have to splash out on a new board game.
 Spelling games such as hangman and word searches can easily be created with a piece of paper and a pencil, leaving lots of options to customise play.
 Take turns or ask your child to take the lead and create their own games.